rafaelp/rafaelp.github.com/_posts/2016-02-24-o-que-voce-precisa-saber-antes-de-abrir-sua-empresa-de-servico.markdown

 ### Op&ccedil;&atilde;o do Simples Nacional

 O Simples facilita muita coisa a vida do empreendedor e, em alguns casos, reduz significativamente a carga tributária.
-Você quer com todas as forçar estar enquadrado no Simples.
+Você quer com todas as forças estar enquadrado no Simples.